vectordotdev/vector/rfcs/2021-02-04-5802-event-metadata.md

 `add_fields` could build a field type cache to improve the performance of this feature.

+## Performance Considerations

+The addition of metadata will necessarily impact performance, since it will grow the size of each event.
+This will in turn require extra operations when creating and cloning events.

+Since this is the key performance sensitive data structure, every step of this implementation will be marked with specific benchmarks to ensure any performance losses are minimized.
+For example, the initial stub metadata should be entirely performance neutral.
+Careful testing will be necessary to validate implementation choices against known alternatives.

-The introduction of `SmallVec` in the metadata structure is driven by the assumption that most events will have a single source throughout their lifetime. `SmallVec` is a data structure that can inline a (fixed) number of elements before allocating memory.
+The introduction of `SmallVec` is driven by the assumption that most events will have a single source throughout their lifetime. `SmallVec` is a data structure that can inline a (fixed) number of elements before allocating memory.
 By using this feature, this common case can avoid an extra allocation and improve data locality.

+Similarly, the introduction of [`SmolStr`](https://github.com/rust-analyzer/smol_str) is driven by the fact that source name and event IDs are highly likely to be short, will never be modified.
+Also, in the case of the source name, it will be shared with the actual source and all other events originating from that source, and `SmolStr` provides constant-time copy.

 ## Drawbacks